 In the coming months, the system is shifting focus to tackle two new challenges:

-1. Sustaining access: strategic actions to safeguard routine immunisation whilst integrating Covid-19 vaccinations into the national schedule; delivering booster shots, vaccinating underage people, forecasting needs, and tackling the fact that people get tired of Covid-19-related actions.
+Strategic actions to safeguard routine immunisation whilst integrating Covid-19 vaccinations into the national schedule; delivering booster shots, vaccinating underage people, forecasting needs, and tackling the fact that people get tired of Covid-19-related actions.

-Mozambique’s experience demonstrates that even in challenging environments good management, leadership and coordination can ensure rapid rollouts and high quality.
+Mozambique’s experience demonstrates that even if the environment is challenging, good management, leadership and coordination can ensure the rapid rollouts and high quality of vaccination.